Skip to Main Content Shenandoah University Libraries

 Do other sources agree?

 Check other news sources that you trust to see if they have published similar stories.
 This verification technique is called lateral reading.
-If many reputable news outlets have verified and shared the information, you can trust that the information is credible.
+If many reputable news outlets have verified and shared the same information, you can trust that the information is credible.

 Has it been fact-checked?